TianxingWu/OpenVHead/README.md

 3. Copy and paste the "ParameterServer (Model 2)" and "HeadController (Model 2)" GameObject from the "KizunaAI (Model 2)" GameObject's hierarchy to your model GameObject.

-4. Click "Add Component" in the mesh GameObject's Inspector and add the script object: "Blend Shapes Controller" which should shown in the drop-down list.
+4. Click "Add Component" in the mesh GameObject's Inspector and add the script object: "Blend Shapes Controller" which should be shown in the drop-down list.

 5. Change the values in "Blend Shapes Controller" according to the number of the blend shapes that you want to control.
 Note that the blend shapes are numbered from 0.